bay leaf

 A fragrant and invigorating black tea from Assam, known locally as 'Rong Saah'.
 Brewed with ginger and bay leaf, this traditional beverage offers a unique spicy-sweet flavor and a beautiful reddish hue.
 It's a simple, soulful drink that's ready in minutes, perfect for any time of day.

-While bay leaves are not toxic, they should not be eaten whole.
-They remain stiff and sharp even after cooking, which can pose a choking hazard or cause small cuts in the digestive tract; always remove them before serving.
+No, bay leaves should be removed before serving.
+They remain stiff and sharp even after cooking, posing a choking hazard or risk of scratching the digestive tract.

 bay leaf is a versatile ingredient found in cuisines around the world.
 With 313 calories per 100g and 7.6 grams of protein, it's a nutritious addition to many dishes.